New Hampshire State Prison for Men

-New Hampshire State Prison for Men (NHSPM) is a New Hampshire Department of Corrections prison in New Hampshire, United States.
-Located in Concord, New Hampshire, it is equipped to accept maximum, medium, and minimum security prisoners.
+The New Hampshire State Prison for Men (NHSPM) is a New Hampshire Department of Corrections prison in Concord, New Hampshire, United States and is equipped to accept maximum, medium and minimum security prisoners.

-Opened in 1878 to replace an earlier prison built in 1812, State Prison for Men is the State of New Hampshire's oldest prison facility.
-Renovated and expanded in the 1980s, it includes a 60-bed secure psychiatric unit/residential treatment unit, and is the only facility operated by the New Hampshire Department of Corrections which houses maximum security male prisoners.
+The prison, which was opened in 1878 to replace a previous prison constructed in 1812, is the oldest in New Hampshire Department of Corrections.
+It was expanded and renovated in the 1980s, and it houses maximum security male prisoners and has a 60-bed secure psychiatric unit and residential treatment unit.

-The New Hampshire Corrections Special School District operates a high school within this facility, which provides both a high school diploma or the G.E.D.
+The New Hampshire Corrections Special School District operates a high school within this facility, which provides both a high school diploma or the GED.

 A full-time health services center including dental and long-term health care wing is operated within this facility and is capable of housing both male and female prisoners in need of long term, chronic, or terminal care.

 Nineteen wardens have run this facility since it opened in 1878.

-Classification Levels
+Classification levels

-The NH Prison for Men houses different levels of classification(C) for male prisoners.
-Minimum Security(C1), Low Security(C2), General Population (C3), Medium Security(C4), and Maximum Security(C5).
+The NHSPM houses different levels of classification (C) for male prisoners: minimum security (C1), low security (C2), general population (C3), medium security (C4), and maximum security(C5).